pandegroup/msmbuilder.parallel_assign/README.md

 The `ipcluster` command, which calls both `ipcontroller` and `ipengine`, has a very convenient feature -- profiles, which helps to automate all of this setup.
-I've put a few profiles online at https://github.com/rmcgibbo/ipython_parallel_profiles
+Robert put a few profiles online at https://github.com/rmcgibbo/ipython_parallel_profiles

 If you download and install that package, you can run